Rearing pigs for meat: Rearing and finishing

 For most smallholders the arrival of your first weaners is a momentous occasion and usually the start of a life-long passion for pigs, but in all the excitement do not forget your paperwork.

-This was covered two weeks ago but, to summarise, you will need to take a movement form with you when you collect your pigs.
+This was covered here "Rearing pigs for meat: Getting started" but, to summarise, you will need to take a movement form with you when you collect your pigs.
 The breeder will need to fill in some information as will you, and you have the responsibility to return the relevant page to the trading standards department of your county council.

 If the pigs arrive at their new home late in the day you may decide to put them straight into the ark and put a barrier (a bale or two maybe) across the doorway to keep them in until morning.
 Otherwise in their unfamiliar surroundings the youngsters may not know where to put themselves to bed and end up spending the night outside.